feature-engine/feature_engine/docs/api_doc/creation/index.rst

 or amalgamating two or more variables, a new variable is developed to improve the performance of a machine learning model.

-One of the most common feature-creation methods in data science is one-hot encoding, which  is a preprocessing technique used to transform a categorical feature into multiple binary features that represent each category.
+One of the most common feature-creation methods in data science is `one-hot encoding <https://www.blog.trainindata.com/one-hot-encoding-categorical-variables/>`_, which  is a preprocessing technique used to transform a categorical feature into multiple binary features that represent each category.

-In general, feature creation requires significant time analyzing the raw data, including evaluating the relationship between the independent or predictor variable and the dependent/target variable.
+In general, feature creation requires significant time analyzing the raw data, including evaluating the relationship between the independent or predictor variables and the dependent/target variable.
 It is useful to have domain knowledge of the dataset when performing feature creation, making it one of the more creative approaches to improve a predictive model’s performance.

-Lastly, a data scientist should be mindful that creating features increases the number of features, which increases the dimensionality.
+Lastly, a data scientist should be mindful that creating new features increases increases the dimensionality.
 This may have downstream effects depending on the machine learning algorithm being used.

-Creating New Features with feature-engine
+Creating New Features with Feature-engine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 feature-engine’s creation transformers generate new features that are added to the